jhelvy/logitr/README.md

 FILE HIERARCHY
 ==============

-The "modelSetup.R" file calls "launch.R," which begins the program and controls the sequence of the program steps. "launch.R" first loads all the functions needed for the program by calling the "helperFunctions.R" and "logitFunctions.R" files.
-Once these functions are loaded, "launch.R" then calls the "checkModelInputs.R" file which runs a series of checks on whether the user-provided information in "modelSetup.R" is correct.
-If all is good, then "launch.R" loads the choice data. "launch.R" then calls "createDataObject.R" which creates the main "d" object for storing all data and settings.
-Once the "d" object is created, "launch.R" calls "setLikelihoodFunctions.R" to set the correct log-likelihood functions to use in model estimation. "launch.R" then calls "setupVariables.R" to create the necessary variables for model estimation based on the user-provided settings and choice data. "launch.R" then calls "makeStartPoints.R" which simply creates all the starting points to be used in model estimation. "launch.R" then starts the main optimization loop by calling the "optimizor.R" file.
-After running the optimization loops, "optimizor.R" then calls "summarizeResults.R" to summarize the results.
-Finally, "launch.R" calls "saveResults.R" to save the results as a .Rds file.
+The *modelSetup.R* file loads the choice data and calls *launch.R* which begins the program and controls the sequence of the program steps. *launch.R* first loads all the functions needed for the program by calling the *helperFunctions.R* and *logitFunctions.R* files.
+Once these functions are loaded, then *checkModelInputs.R* is called which runs a series of checks on whether the user-provided information in *modelSetup.R* is correct. *createDataObject.R* is then called to create the main "d" object for storing all data and settings.
+Once the "d" object is created, *setLikelihoodFunctions.R* is called to set the correct log-likelihood functions to use in model estimation.
+Then *setupVariables.R* is called to create the necessary variables for model estimation based on the user-provided settings and choice data.
+Then *makeStartPoints.R* is called which simply creates all the starting points to be used in model estimation.
+Then *optimizor.R* is called to start the main optimization loop.
+After running the optimization loops, *summarizeResults.R* is called to summarize the results and then finally *saveResults.R* is called to save the results as a .Rds file.